 Some studies have shown that attainment of higher education is also associated with height.
 The taller you are, the more likely you are to graduate with a higher degree—this is true even when accounting for intellectual and cognitive ability.
-This may be because of teacher bias—with more favorable treatment given to taller students, even at a younger age, which can impact longer term educational tracts.
+This may be because of teacher bias—with the more favorable treatment given to taller students, even at a younger age, which can impact longer-term educational tracts.
 In addition to direct academic discrimination, this phenomenon may also be in part because of lack of confidence on the part of shorter students.

 Competition can play a large role in higher education and studies have also shown that height impacts the development of competitive social dynamics, with taller people typically “winning” dyadic confrontations.
 In other words, the taller person more typically displays dominance in day-to-day interpersonal situations.

 A lack of higher education—or increased difficulty in attaining it—for shorter individuals can impact productivity because it may impede the ability to pursue certain careers, career advancements, and other opportunities.

 Live up to Your LIfe’s Potential

 The links between height and productivity aren’t inconsequential—a short stature that stifles productivity can ultimately thwart the ability to live life to the fullest.
 It intersects with other life factors associated with height—personal productivity may be in part why being taller is associated with a perception of “winning,” benefits to your love life, and increased earnings.